NEET 2020: Application Form (Released), Exam Date, Eligibility, Syllabus

 Go through various NEET preparation tips given below to enhance your exam preparation and qualify the test:

 - Candidate must make a study time table & follow that timetable strictly.

 - Candidate must check NEET 2020 syllabus & exam pattern before starting the exam preparation.

 - Practice from previous year question paper and sample papers.

 - Take care of your health while preparing for the exams.

 - Focus on weaker topics first and keep practicing.

 Registration process has been started from 2nd December 2019.
 Check here for application details – fee, documents, process & correction.

 NEET 2020 Admit Card

-NTA will provide NEET 2020 Admit Card by third week of April 2020.
+NTA will provide NEET 2020 Admit Card by 27th March 2020.
 NEET Admit card will be made available through online mode.
 The board will also send admit card (copy) in PDF format to candidates registered email ID.
 Candidates will have to also fix their passport size photograph on the admit card.